HBCOA 714.374.1524 • SENIOR CENTER IN CENTRAL PARK 714.536.5600 • HOAG HEALTH & WELLNESS PAVILION 714.374.1578 • TRANSPORTATION 714.374.1742

 Message "Information & Updates

-I look forward to seeing you at the senior center!
+I hope to see you soon at the senior center!

 Your HBCOA President,